nitincrdass/My-Programs/README.md

+# My-Programs
-# My-Programs//prog to op the type of flow
+//prog to op the type of flow
 #include<stdio.h>
 int main()
 {